7.3 Evacuation, Shelter, Life Safety, and Accountability

 Key Takeaways

-• Evacuation is only one protective action; shelter, lockdown, isolation, or delayed movement may be safer for some hazards.
+• Evacuation is only one protective action; shelter, lockdown, isolation, or delayed movement may be safer for a given hazard.

-• Life-safety planning depends on exits, alarms, emergency lighting, accessible routes, assembly areas, and worker accountability.
+• Life-safety planning depends on egress capacity, exit travel-distance limits, alarms, emergency lighting, accessible routes, and assembly areas.

-• Accountability methods should fit the workforce, visitors, contractors, shift structure, and changing site conditions.
+• Accountability methods must fit the workforce, visitors, contractors, shift structure, and changing site conditions.

-• Reentry should occur only after the hazard is controlled and authorized personnel determine that conditions are acceptable.
+• Reentry occurs only after the hazard is controlled and authorized personnel determine conditions are acceptable.

 Moving People Safely Under Pressure

-Evacuation and shelter decisions are central emergency response skills.
+Evacuation and shelter decisions are core emergency-response skills.
 The goal is life safety, not simply clearing a building.
-A safety professional must understand the hazard, the building or site layout, the exposed population, the warning method, and the available routes.
-The best protective action for a fire may be different from the best action for severe weather, an outside chemical release, or a security threat.
+A safety professional must understand the hazard, the site layout, the exposed population, the warning method, and the available routes.
+The best action for a fire differs from the best action for severe weather, an outdoor release, or a security threat.

 Protective Action Decision Points